FAANG/comm-methylation/workflowbs/README.md

   * Makeflow: a workflow engine for executing large complex workflows on clusters, clouds, and grids.
 The supported version is v4.4.3. http://ccl.cse.nd.edu/software/files/cctools-4.4.3-source.tar.gz
+  * FastQC >= v0.11.2
   * Trim_galore v0.4
   * Bismark 1.15
   * Bowtie 1 or Bowtie 2
-  * R 3.2.2 or higher (If you run Cm extraction and statistics analyze)
+  * R 3.2.2 or higher (If you run statistical tests)
-	* R packages : please execute the R script which install all required packages in faang-methylation/workflowbs/workflows/bin/install_r_package_for_methylkit.R

-	* IMPORTANT for clusters: if packages are not available, the script automatically install it but note that if you are on a cluster the R_LIBS environment variable must be set to an existing directory located in your home directory home directory.
+	* IMPORTANT for clusters: if packages are not available, the script automatically install it but note that if you are on a cluster the R_LIBS environment variable must be set to an existing directory located in your home directory home directory. (export R_LIBS="~/save/Rlib"; mkdir ~/save/Rlib)

 ## b - Download source
 	git clone https://github.com/FAANG/faang-methylation.git
 	cd faang-methylation/workflowbs

+  * R packages : please execute the R script which install all required packages :
+	* Rscript faang-methylation/workflowbs/workflows/methylseq/bin/install_r_package_for_dss.R
+	* Rscript faang-methylation/workflowbs/workflows/methylseq/bin/install_r_package_for_methylkit.R

 Follow the instructions in the README.md file (this file ;) )

 # 3 - Configuration